Domaine Les Monts Fournois

 Vintage Factsheets

-The Cramant Grand Cru, located within the Côte des Blancs in Champagne, is located south-southeast of the town of Épernay.
-It is a small sub-region with a mere 351 ha planted to 99.9% Chardonnay and 0.1% Pinot Meunier.
-Champagnes grown in Cramant tend to be creamier, more concentrated, mineral driven wines, compared to those from neighboring Grand Crus with different vineyard exposures.
+The Cramant Grand Cru, in the Côte des Blancs south-southeast of Épernay, spans just 351 ha and is planted almost entirely to Chardonnay (99.9%), with only trace Pinot Meunier.
+Its Champagnes are typically creamier, more concentrated, and strongly mineral-driven than those from nearby Grand Crus with different exposures.

 - Region